percona/psmysql-docs/docs/yum-download-rpm.md

 	```{.bash data-prompt="$"}
 	$ wget https://downloads.percona.com/downloads/Percona-Server-innovative-release/Percona-Server-{{release}}/binary/redhat/8/x86_64/Percona-Server-{{release}}-rfcee26ff-el8-x86_64-bundle.tar
 	```

-    The RPM builds for *RHEL* 8 and *RHEL* 9 contain ARM packages with the aarch64.rpm extension.
-This means that Percona Server for MySQL is available for users on ARM-based systems.

 2. Unpack the bundle to get the packages: `tar xvf Percona-Server-{{release}}-rc59f87d2854-el8-x86_64-bundle.tar`

 3. To view a list of packages, run the following command: